The 5 trigger phrases every leader should stop using

-One in 10 people are living with a mental health diagnosis, and likely someone you work with or manage every day.
+One in 10 people are living with a mental health diagnosis, and likely that includes someone you work with or manage every day.
 The global pandemic, social unrest, strain on the economy, remote work, and everything in between that we experienced in 2020 likely caused your employees to be pushed to the edge of their mental and emotional health, forcing them to tread water or worse, remain stuck in a personal crisis.

 As leaders, it’s our responsibility to check in on our employees and tune our awareness into the mental and emotional health of our teams.
 It’s important to understand why they may be experiencing something out of the ordinary and how you can help, something made all the more difficult in an era of management through video meetings.
 Yet, for companies that create a safe environment for employees to bring their true and authentic selves to work, they will experience greater and more meaningful relationships and see the quality of work increase tremendously.